 After 18 viewings—just as the test subjects were nodding off—researchers introduced novel erotica for the 19th and 20th viewings.
 Bingo!
 The subjects and their penises sprang to attention.
 (Yes, women showed similar effects .)

 What’s a brain to do when it has unlimited access to a super-stimulating reward it never evolved to handle?
-Some brains eventually adapt, which can lead to addiction-related brain changes.
+Some brains eventually adapt, which can lead to addiction-related brain changes or sexual conditioning.
 Research confirms anticipation of reward and novelty amplify one another to increase excitement and rewire the limbic brain.

 I can't emphasize this enough: Internet porn addiction is not a "sex addiction " - it's an Internet addiction.
 Although masturbation is often involved, this is an addiction to novel pixels on a screen.